How to Configure a Custom 404 Error Page — Apache Server Edition

 Your website is hosted on a server that dishes out web pages when people navigate to URLs within your domain.
 There are several types of servers.

-First, the easiest one: If you are using WordPress, you know you’re using WordPress and you should read about WordPress 404 error page setup; this Apache server article will not help you.
+First, the easiest one: If you are using WordPress, then you know you’re using WordPress and you should read about WordPress 404 error page setup; this Apache server article will not help you.
+Similarly, if you happen to be using Microsoft IIS, then you should read our How to Configure a Custom 404 Error Page in Microsoft IIS Server post.

 If you aren’t using WordPress and you don’t know what kind of server you are using, call your server provider (the people you pay to host your website every month – like BlueHost, for instance), and ask them.
 While you have them on the line, make sure to also ask them if it is possible to set up a custom 404 error page; most server providers allow you to do this, but not all.